SleepMedx/family-tech-support/README.md

 3. Enter your password when prompted

 ## Kickstart New Macs
+Deploys software and settings to make the OS X experience better.
 1. Copy and **paste this command** in Terminal: `curl -s http://goo.gl/tV2L8n | bash`
 2. Press **Enter**
 3. Enter your password when prompted